albrechtjak/easyImgEdit/README.md

 Clone the repository https://github.com/albrechtjak/easyImgEdit to your computer.
 Open the solution file in Visual Studio.
 Build the solution using the "Build" menu option.

+Portable version

+Download the zip file from https://sourceforge.net/projects/easyImgEdit.
+Extract and run the .exe file, It is required to have the .NET Framework installed.

 Saving and Loading Drawings